Director

 Dee Churchfield

-I work in a residential children’s home; supporting young people who experience a range of emotional and behavioural difficulties.
-We work within a holistic framework which reflects the person centred philosophy of meeting and accepting the young person where they are; building self-esteem, resilience and supporting them to make positive choices.
+I have worked with young people in a residential children’s home with emotional and behavioural difficulties due to complex trauma.
+Here I worked within a holistic framework which reflected the person centred philosophy of meeting and accepting the young person where they are; building self-esteem, resilience and supporting them to make positive choices.

-I spent over 20 years in the film industry in a role that required discretion and understanding.
+Before becoming a therapist I worked in the film industry, where I enjoyed working creatively.
 It was important to be able to connect and work collaboratively, and I enjoyed working with people from all walks of life.
-My work included mentoring trainees and I enjoyed helping them to learn and build confidence.

 Rachael McKeown